jeanadrien/gatling-mqtt-protocol/README.md

 The time measured for the different actions is:

-* `connect` : Time to get connected CONACK.
-Note that the connection is automatically retried, and a single _connect_ action an potentially lead to several _KO_ requests in the statistics.
+* `connect` : Time to get successfully connected.
+Note that in case of connection failure, the connection is automatically retried, and a single _connect_ action can potentially lead to several _KO_ requests in the statistics.
-* `subscribe` : Time to get the SUBACK message back from the server
+* `subscribe` : Time to get the _SUBACK_ message back from the server
-* `publish` : Time to perform the full PUBLISH negotiation, it depends of the selected QoS.
+* `publish` : Time to perform the full _PUBLISH_ negotiation, the amount of commands necessary depends of the selected _QoS_.
 * `publishAndWait` : Time to perform the publish and receive the notification on the topic.
 Upper bound is the configured _timeout_
 * `publishAndMeasure` : Time to perform the publish and receive the notification on the topic.
 Upper bound is the configured _timeout_